-Frazer Jones is proud to be supporting International Women's Day 2019.
+We proud to be supporting International Women's Day 2020.
 International Women’s Day celebrates the social, economic, cultural and political achievements of women.
 Whilst we all know that gender parity within the workplace has improved over the past decades, we all also know that there is still a long way to go.

 The theme for IWD2020 is #EachforEqual.
 Have you experienced gender stereotypes/gender bias in a professional context?
 If so, how have you been able to challenge this?

 Throughout my career, gender bias on a day-to-day basis is not something that has been front of mind in terms of feeling disadvantaged.
 What I have come to understand as my career has progressed is that much of the gender bias experience instead has come from societal influence.
 My daughter is now 7 and since she was 18 months old, my husband has been the primary career of our children.
 It’s still not an infrequent experience to have people comment about how hard it must be for me and for my children that I travel and have to be away from the home or how ‘lucky’ I am to have a husband that is ‘willing’ to stay at home for me.
 When I ask my male colleagues if they have ever been asked these questions or had similar comments about their primary carer partners, after all these years I am yet to find a single male colleague who has experienced the same.
 These questions in themselves appear harmless but they convey a strong undertone of our non-conformance to the societal norm, bringing with it a barrel load of judgement that at times can leave us questioning our decisions.

 How do you think parental leave should be approached in 2020?